fr

 The 3 main types of immersions in cultural experiences

-The concept of immersion in the figurative sense of the term has existed in the artistic sphere since the 1990s.
+The concept of an immersive experience, in the figurative sense of the word, has been around in the art world since the 90s.
 It refers to a feeling of physical, emotional and mental absorption, triggered by a performance.
 An individual’s attention is completely taken up by images, a story or a game.

 Dominique Arsenault and Martin Picard, authors of studies on immersion in video games, have distinguished three types of immersion: fictional immersion, sensory immersion and systemic immersion.
 Explanations.